More than 17 million library visits are made annually.

-Libraries Ireland is a shared library management system which allows anyone with a public library card to borrow and reserve items from any public library in the Republic of Ireland.
+Anyone with a public library card is allowed to borrow and reserve items from any public library in the Republic of Ireland.
 It is free to join and all 30 library authorities are part of the service.

 At your library you can access:

 If a resource is unavailable in your local library, and is available in another library, then you can request it through the inter-library loan service.

 The full Library Catalogue can be searched online at the Libraries Ireland portal.

 My Open Library is an innovative technology and customer service focused initiative.
 It was introduced on a pilot basis in three libraries in 2016.